- Page Count: 343

 It’s just a string of WTF on every level.
-Like if you’re going to go that crazy with the story, why not have Snape go back to the orphanage and kill Tom Riddle as a kid like that youtube video did??!
+And if you’re going to make the plot that big of a free-for-all, why not have Snape go back to the orphanage and kill Tom Riddle as a kid like that youtube video did??!

 In the end it felt more like a roundup of characters and events they thought fans would want to see instead of a true, original Hogwarts story for Albus Severus and Scorpius.
 I really didn’t need any villain associated with Voldemort… that’s old news.
 That whole story has come to a close and there should be a way to revisit this world without needing to go back to rehash the past.

-I was also a bit disappointed that the characters in this all have the personalities of their movie versions.
+I was also a bit disappointed that the characters in this all have the personalities of their movie versions instead.
 Ron is a bit of a bumbling idiot (who didn’t remember much of his own wedding because he was so drunk), Ginny is still missing part of her personality (and doesn’t let Harry eat sugar?), and Harry just wasn’t Harry.
-So I adapted to that and just treated the play like it was an extension of the movies.
+I ended up rolling with that and just treated the play like it was an extension of the movies.
 But a lot of the dialogue still felt less like what the characters (or anyone) would actually say and more like some canned line set up to get a laugh out of the audience.
 Even Moaning Myrtle seemed completely out of character.

 But can I please gush about Draco and Scorpius Malfoy for one moment?
 They TOTALLY stole the show here.
-Scorpius is this straight up adorable geek.
-He’s more of a follower than a leader (according to his father).
+Scorpius is a straight up adorable geek who’s more of a follower than a leader (according to his father).
 And Draco’s character was by far the most realistic out of any of the adults.
-He was totally Malfoy!!
-And I LOVED seeing his reflections on how the trio’s fame impacted everyone’s future — his character alone strengthened this entire story so, so much.
-I just wanted to see the characters I knew and be able to connect with something so that was nice.
-This scene right here about how “Tom Riddle didn’t emerge from his dark place” was my favorite:
+I LOVED seeing his reflections on how the trio’s fame impacted everyone’s future — his character alone strengthened this entire story so, so much.
+I just wanted to see the characters I knew and be able to connect with something, so that was nice.
+This scene right here was my favorite:

 And I did enjoy how the story managed to give more explanation from Dumbledore in defense of his actions (via a talking painting), *attempted* to give Snape a stronger character, and basically addressed a lot of fan’s questions or criticism throughout the years.

-In the end I was expecting to say that no matter what happened it was fun to just see this world and the characters again, but… I’m really not sure.
+In the end I was expecting to say that no matter what happened it was fun to just see this world and new characters, but… I’m really not sure.
 It felt more like really bad, messy fanfiction?
-I’m still giving it 2.5 stars because the Malfoys completely redeemed everything!